gaultier/blog/kahns_algorithm.md

 So, how can we implement something like `tsort` for our problem at hand?
 That's where [Kahn's algorithm](https://en.wikipedia.org/wiki/Topological_sorting#Kahn's_algorithm) comes in to do exactly that: find cycles in the graph and output a topological sort.

-*Note that that's not the only solution and there ways to detect cycles without creating a topological sort, but this algorithm seems relatively unknown and does not come up often on the Internet, so let's discover how it works and implement it.
+*Note that that's not the only solution and there are ways to detect cycles without creating a topological sort, but this algorithm seems relatively unknown and does not come up often on the Internet, so let's discover how it works and implement it.
 I promise, it's not complex.*

 ## How to store the graph in memory